My Brother Charlie

 How to Build a Hug: Temple Grandin and Her Amazing Squeeze Machine

-Widely used by teachers, the story is told from the perspective of the autistic child.
-It gives a voice to every child who struggles making friends and getting along in an inclusive classroom setting.
-The austisic child explains that his brain works differently and that he sees the everything around him in a different light.
+Widely used by teachers, the story is told from the perspective of a child.
+It gives a voice to every little one who struggles making friends and getting along in an inclusive classroom setting.
+The child explains that his brain works differently and that he sees the everything around him in a different light.
 It encourages neurotypical kids to have patience, be kind, and form friendships with autistic children despite the challenges.
-The pages are chock full of real life experiences and tips for engaging with kids on the autistic spectrum.
+The pages are chock full of real life experiences and tips for engaging with kids.

 Benji, the Bad Day, and Me